Femme Fatale (2002 film): Production

 In September 2000, it was reported that producer Tarak Ben Ammar would be financing Femme Fatale, a thriller to be written and directed by Brian De Palma to be directed in a stylish homage to French film noirs of the 40s.
-In February 2001, it was reported that Antonio Banderas had joined the film as the male lead.
-Casting for the female lead proved to be a bit more difficult as according to producer Marina Gefter, De Palma wanted a "sexy Rita Hayworth type" which proved to be difficult to secure.
-Several actresses were considered for the lead including Uma Thurman, but De Palma ultimately cast Rebecca Romijn as the lead.
+In February 2001, it was reported that Antonio Banderas had joined the film as the male lead Nicolas Bardo.
+Casting for the female lead Laure Ash proved to be a bit more difficult as according to producer Marina Gefter, Brian De Palma wanted a "sexy Rita Hayworth type" which proved to be difficult to secure.
+Several actresses were considered for the lead including Uma Thurman, but De Palma ultimately cast Rebecca Romijn-Stamos as the lead.

 Reception

 Box office

 The film was a box office bomb, taking in less than its production costs worldwide.
 It grossed $6.6 million domestically and $10 million internationally for a worldwide total of $16.8 million.
 In North America, the film played very well in New York, Los Angeles, San Francisco, Toronto and Chicago, but also played weakly in the mid-section of the country.
 The film generated more than $19.66 million in home video rentals in the United States (significantly higher than the film's United States box office gross).